 Physical Differences in Adult Rocks

 Barred Rock roosters and hens have easily observable physical differences.
-A rooster boasts a large, upright comb.
-A hen's comb is more moderate but not a pea comb or small comb).
+A rooster boasts a large, upright comb while hen's comb is more moderate.
 Roosters' tails are noticeably different, too, with a handful of extremely long, barred feathers sprouting from the hind end; these "sickle feathers" are composed of both long main feathers and shorter, curvy feathers called lesser sickles.
-Male and female Barred Rock body feathers are subtly different, with hens appearing lighter due to wider white bars -- roosters have bars of equal width.
+The Chicken Chick also recommends looking at the body feathers; male and female Barred Rock body feathers are subtly different, with hens appearing lighter due to wider white bars — roosters have bars of equal width.

 Something to Crow About

 Another giveaway difference between roosters and hens isn't seen as much as heard.
-Roosters do something hens don't: They crow, usually beginning upon sexual maturity but sometimes even in their first few weeks.
+Roosters do something hens don't: they crow.
+Crowing usually begins upon sexual maturity but sometimes even in their first few weeks.

 Sex Differences in Baby Chicks

-Sexing chicks is more difficult than sexing adult Barred Rocks, but it's important to know gender if you're babies to raise for egg production.
-Barred Rocks are considered "sex linked," meaning it's possible to accurately sort male and females at birth without hiring a trained vent inspector.
-Barred Rocks are born with a spot on their heads, and this spot is key to sex linking -- a male has a large white spot, while a female has a smaller narrower spot.
+Sexing chicks is more difficult than adults, but it's important to know the gender of your chick if you plan to raise them for egg production.
+Barred Rocks are considered "sex linked," so it's possible to accurately sort male and females at birth without hiring a trained vent inspector.
+Barred Rocks are born with a spot on their heads, and this spot is key to sex linking — a male has a large white spot, while a female has a smaller narrower spot.
 In general, female Barred Rocks are also lighter colored than males.
-These sexing methods are 80 percent accurate -- so have a plan for divesting yourself of possibly barred Barred Rock roosters.
+These sexing methods are 80 percent accurate — so have a plan if your hens possibly turn out to be roosters.